xdrpp/stc/stc.1.md

 transaction in a single shot, optionally updating the sequence numbers and fees, translating the transaction to/from human-readable form, or signing it.
 In edit mode, stc repeatedly invokes a text editor to allow somewhat interactive editing of transactions.
-In preauth mode, stc hashes a transactions to facilitate creation of pre-signed transactions.
+In hash mode, stc hashes a transactions to facilitate creation of pre-signed transactions or lookup of transaction results.
 In post mode, stc posts a transaction to the network.
 Finally, key management mode allows one to maintain a set of signing keys.

 ## Default mode